LaurenzGz/Calculator-/README.md

-# Calculator-
+# Calculator_UI
-this repository is dedicated for the 2021 object oriented programming for electronics engineering subject.
+This branch is dedicated for the Graphics User interface of the calculator

+Log updates: